New Hampshire Lien Waiver Rules

 New Hampshire has no specific prohibition on waiving lien rights prior to payment.

-Arkansas lien waivers can be very tricky and dangerous for all parties involved.
+New Hampshire lien waivers can be very tricky and dangerous for all parties involved.

 Lien waivers are not regulated in New Hampshire, and it appears that these documents (also called lien releases or releases) are treated just like any other contract between parties.
 That means that construction participants can agree to pretty much anything they want in a lien waiver so long as the agreement is clear, and not contrary to public policy.